Viry-Châtillon

 Viry-Châtillon ([viʁi ʃatijɔ̃]) is a commune in the southern suburbs of Paris, France.
 It is located 20.9 km from the center of Paris.

 Population

-Inhabitants of Viry-Châtillon are known as Castelvirois in French.
+Inhabitants of Viry-Châtillon are also known as Castelvirois in French.

 Sports

 The town is home to the women's football team Paris FC.
-It is also the base of the engine division of the Formula One constructor Alpine-Renault.
+It was also the base of the engine division of the Formula One constructor Renault from 1977 to 2025.